thibaudclement/cs269i/docs/lecture-7.md

 <div class="definition" markdown="1">
 **Definition: Thin Market**

-We say that a market is thin is there are few buyers and many sellers.
+We say that a market is thin if there are few buyers and not many sellers.
 </div>

 In a thin market: